 A whole aisle end cap of ghee…

 And durian, which I didn’t try, alas (though apparently I wouldn’t have been able to bring it on the subway afterwards…)

 Peeling and eating longan (a.k.a. dragon eye), which I know is common in Southeast Asia, but I’d never had it.
 It was something like a lychee in taste and a grape in texture, and the solid seed inside was a surprise.
 I liked it quite a bit.

-I saw someone making this roti prata in a random street stall near Mustafa’s, perhaps on Serangoon Road, and had to get it (it was fine, but the one from the Maxwell Hawker Center was better):
+I saw someone making what I thought was another roti prata [edit: but ended up being chapati, an unleavened flatbread] in a random street stall near Mustafa’s, perhaps on Serangoon Road, and had to get it:

 Tangentially related, an elegant museum exhibit of spices, behind an exhibit on street food:

 Sugar cane juice, fresh squeezed in a mechanical press, from a street stall:

 Another day, as part of a big group lunch with hosts: a salad including raw fish, shredded radish, and many other ingredients, which we stood around and tossed / mixed together communally with our chopsticks to celebrate the New Year.
 A later Google search suggested this is yusheng a.k.a. “prosperity toss”.